 Recent Accomplishments Include:

-The ACT Endowment saw an increase of over $100,000 from January 1, 2024 to October 31, 2024.
+The ACT Endowment increased by more than $191,000 from January 1, 2025, to October 31, 2025.
 A detailed report on the Endowment is published annually.
-Distributions from the Endowment of up to $32,500 were made in 2024 to help fund ACT awards, including North American Graduate Fellowships, student travel grants, and two merit-based awards: the Furst Award and the Mehendale Award.
+Distributions of up to $38,000 were made in 2025 to help fund ACT educational awards, including the North American and International Travel Grants, North American Graduate Fellowships, and two merit-based awards: the Furst Award and the Mehendale Award.

 Committee Roster